Trademarks - Eurasia: Lexology GTDT Practice Guides

 - What is the primary legislation governing trademarks in your jurisdiction?

-The Eurasian Economic Union (EAEU), a successor to the Eurasian Economic Community, is a regional organisation covering a territory of over 20 million square kilometres and with a population of more than 182 million people.
-Former Kazakh president Nursultan Nazarbayev first suggested the idea of creating the Eurasian Union in 1994, and numerous treaties were signed subsequently to establish the trading bloc.
+The Eurasian Economic Union (EAEU), a successor to the Eurasian Economic Community, is a regional organisation covering a territory of over 20 million square kilometres and with a population of more than 183 million people.
+Former Kazakh president Nursultan Nazarbayev first suggested the idea of creating the Eurasian Union in 1994 and numerous treaties were subsequently signed to establish the trading bloc.
 Founded in 2000, the EAEU has been operating as a customs union since 2011 and as an economic union since 2015.

-On 1 January 2015, a treaty entered into force that established a new form of integration within the territory of the former Soviet Union, comprising three member states – Belarus, Kazakhstan and Russia.
+On 1 January 2015, the Treaty on the Eurasian Economic Union entered into force that established a new form of integration within the territory of the former Soviet Union, comprising three member states – Belarus, Kazakhstan and Russia.
 The EAEU expanded to two new countries soon after: Armenia’s accession treaty came into force on 2 January 2015, while Kyrgyzstan’s accession took place on 6 August 2015.

 - Which international trademark agreements has your jurisdiction signed?

-The EAEU Trademark Treaty, dated 17 March 2016, adopted by the Decree of the Eurasian Economic Commission Council No. 13, also dated 17 March 2016.
-It was signed on 3 February 2020 by all EAEU members states — Armenia, Belarus, Kazakhstan, Kyrgyzstan and Russia.
-The Agreement will enter into force once all member states bring their registration procedures and official fees in line with the Agreement and deposit their instruments of ratification to the EEC, expected by the end of 2020.
-The Agreement was first signed by the EEC in December 2018.
+The EAEU Trademark Treaty, dated 17 March 2016, was adopted by the Decree of the Eurasian Economic Commission Council No. 13, also dated 17 March 2016.
+It was signed on 3 February 2020 by all five EAEU member states and entered into force on 26 April 2021.

 - Which government bodies regulate trademark law?

-- The Eurasian Economic Commission is the intergovernmental organisation responsible for collecting, storing and managing information on EAEU trademarks and for ensuring access to it.
+- The EEC is the intergovernmental organisation responsible for collecting, storing and managing information on EAEU trademarks and for ensuring access to it.
 National trademark offices are responsible for receiving and processing EAEU trademark applications, conducting formal and substantive examinations, and receiving and processing the fees.